 At what age should a woman start having a mammogram?

-“I recommend mammograms for breast cancer screening at the age of 40 for patients with no increased risk factors,” says Dr. Plecha.
+“I recommend mammograms for breast cancer screening at the age of 40 for patients with no increased risk factors,” Dr. Plecha says.
 "I recommend 3-D mammography – which can pick up 40 percent more invasive cancers than regular mammography and decrease false positives by 15 percent in patients with dense and non-dense breasts.”

 Additional screening with ultrasound in dense-breasted women helps find cancers that may hide on a mammogram.
-If in doubt, ask what your options are, Dr. Plecha says.
+If in doubt, ask your doctor what your options are, Dr. Plecha says.

-“If you have a family history or other factors increasing your risk, you may benefit from additional screening and surveillance with breast MRI,” she says.
+“If you have a family history or other factors increasing your risk, you may benefit from additional screening and surveillance with breast MRI.

 How common is breast cancer?

-According to Dr. Plecha, one-eighth of all women in the U.S. will be diagnosed with this disease.
+One-eighth of all women in the U.S. will be diagnosed with this disease Dr. Plecha says.

 “Breast cancer is the most common cancer in women, and is the second deadliest cancer for women, surpassed only by lung cancer,” she says.